 Wherever you go, ask for a sales associate that knows their denim best.
 If a store has a section that looks like it’s all denim, the sales associate in that room is most likely the well-versed “expert.”
 Usually the fitting room associates will also know what they’re talking about as well.
 Go up to them after having a quick look and be open with them.
 Let them know, yes, you are aware these are guy jeans (if you’re female-presenting), Yes, you know how you’d like them to fit or look.
 Tell them how you would like them to fit at the ankle, over your shoes, the fit on your thighs, and your waist.
 Since the names are always varied, the associates should be able to recommend the right fits according to those specifications.
 Let them know if you want a specific wash as well: dark, light, medium, black, gray, destroyed, distressed, bleached, flat, whiskered, etc. The more specific you are, the faster things will go in the store and fitting room.

 Trying on can be an anxious process, sometimes disappointing, and potentially triggering.
 When planning a shopping trip, try to plan an outfit that will make things easier on you.
-If you have a specific style of shoes you wear must often or plan to wear with the jeans you are looking to buy, wear them to the store.
+If you have a specific style of shoes you wear most often or plan to wear with the jeans you are looking to buy, wear them to the store.
 Avoid layers, and wear tops that you would most likely pair with them as well.
 I wear Vans and Nike Frees most often so I wear Vans to most fit sessions.
 My boots also have a low profile against my ankle so most skinny jeans go over them.
 Slip-on Vans are the quickest and easiest shoe to wear without completely giving up on looking decent at the store.
 Wear clean socks and maybe deodorize your shoes if you’re self-conscious.
 It gets hot in those fitting rooms sometimes so put on some deodorant or cologne too.
 As you try on, hand-off anything that you just really hate.
-This helps de-clutter the room and gives you a chance to give feedback to the fitting associate who in turn can help you find a better fit.
+This helps de-clutter the room and gives you a chance to give feedback to the fitting room employee who in turn can help you find a better fit.
 If you like it, snap a picture in it so you don’t have to retry anything if you find yourself having to pick a between a few.

 Styling Your Jeans

 Skinny jeans have been the prevailing popular style currently.
 If you like a little more room in the calves or thigh, go for a slim or slim straight.
 Anything wider is good for bigger thighs or bigger boots.
 GQ and various style journalists have been making the case that relaxed jeans are making a comeback.
 If you’re into that trend, just make sure you’re styling it correctly by rolling/cuffing/cropping them and pairing them with an athletic shoe or you’ll end up looking lost.
 Distressed denim is huge and so is the acid wash and zipper jean look (Thanks Hyper Denim, Fear of God, and Justin Bieber).
-Rip & repair is trendy too and that is where they’ll make a whole in the jean and then patch it underneath.
+Rip & repair is trendy too and that is where they’ll make a hole in the jean/fray it and then patch it underneath.

 Pair any of these with long tees and distressed tees if you’d like.
 My basic advice is to pair light denim with darker colored tops and light tees with darker jeans.
 Layers are always a good way to stay warm and stay on trend.
 Try not to combine patterns that clash though.
 I like to stick to one pattern, and one solid, which keeps things looking nice without getting too busy.
 When in doubt, keep it simple with loose tees or if you’re trying to look more “built,” add an undershirt to help add padding/definition and/or cuff your sleeve to accentuate your biceps.